cvmfs/doc-cvmfs/cpt-repo.rst

 In order to create a repository, the server and client part of CernVM-FS must be installed on the release manager machine.
 Furthermore you will need a kernel containing a union file system implementation as well as a running ``Apache2`` web server.
-Currently we support Scientific Linux 6, Ubuntu 12.04+ and Fedora 25+ distributions.
-Please note, that Scientific Linux 6 *does not* ship with an aufs enabled kernel, therefore we provide a compatible patched kernel as RPMs (see :ref:`sct_customkernelinstall` for details).
+Currently we support EL >= 7.3, Ubuntu 14.04+ and Fedora 25+ distributions.

-CernVM-FS 2.2.0 supports both OverlayFS and aufs as a union file system.
+CernVM-FS supports both OverlayFS and aufs as a union file system.
 At least a 4.2.x kernel is needed to use CernVM-FS with OverlayFS.
 (Red Hat) Enterprise Linux >= 7.3 works, too, provided that /var/spool/cvmfs is served by an ext3 or ext4 file system.
 Furthermore note that OverlayFS cannot fully comply